Creating

 This is what they mean by “high concept.”
 You instantly get a sense of the entire book from that one sentence.
 While not everything is going to be high concept, the more evocative your pitch, the more likely you’ll have someone respond “ooo that sounds good.”

 One reader did ask me how to write a pitch that sounded like you and not like all the other writers out there.
-Truth is, one-line pitches do kinda all sound the same.
+Truth is, one-line pitches do sound similar.
 While your query will capture your voice and style, the pitch itself follows a basic structure.
 It’s okay if it sounds like something you’d read in TV Guide.
 That means you’re probably doing it right.

 How do you figure out what a good pitch sounds like?